 - Eligible adoptees cannot include a child of your spouse.

-- Contact your investment provider for QBAD request forms.
+- Contact your investment provider for QBAOD request forms.

 - Complete the forms and obtain notarized spousal consent for distributions from 401(a) and 403(b) plans.